IndustryFusion/DigitalTwin/wiki/setup/setup.md

   serialNumber: ${System Information/Serial Number}
 ```

 **Note:** Update the 'emulated-tpm-seed' to a unique number everytime for each TPM 2.0 disabled machine.
-Also, according to the smartbox configuration, update the device path and password.
+Also, according to the smartbox configuration, update the device path and desired password.

 Click 'Create' in the 'Registration Endpoint: Create' page after entering the above cloud configs accordingly.
 The below page will be visible, select the latest Elemental OS version and click 'Build ISO', then Click 'Download ISO' to download the ISO file.